-The teach-back method is when the provider asks the patient to repeat back what has been discussed.
-This technique for confirming understanding is when the provider has the patient re-state the most important messages in their own words.
+The teach-back method is when you ask someone to repeat back what has been discussed.
+This technique confirms understanding and helps the patient process, integrate, and recall the information.

-allows the patient to integrate the information they have just heard
+• helps the patient integrate the information they have just heard.

-Using the teach-back method early in the decision-making process will help ensure that a patient has the opportunity to understand their options and is making informed choices.
+Using the teach-back method early and often in the decision-making process will help ensure that a patient has the opportunity to understand their options and is making informed choices.

-“We have discussed so many different things today, I would like to be sure I was clear.
+“We have discussed so many different things today, I would like to be sure I was as clear as I could be.
 Can you tell me what you will be doing to prevent heavy periods with your Copper IUD?”

-"We have gone over several different treatment options for you today and things can get really confusing, so can you tell me what your understanding is about your treatment options?"
+"We have gone over several different options and I want to be sure I didn’t leave anything out--can you tell me what your understanding is about your treatment options?"